acbsp/bonafide.guru/en/contents.rst

 changes in His books trying to adapt them to their invented philosophy, particularly where *diksha-guru* matter was concerned.
 By that they were preparing a base ground for their criminal activity in the future.
-They started with "Bhagavad-gita as it is".
+They started with "Bhagavad-gītā as it is".
 Harikesha Svami was imposed a responsibility to execution of this criminal affair.
 There were many crimes caused by GBC including murders, violence, threats, beating and forbids.